sarbal/R_course/lessons/primer.md

 ```
 hist(iris$Petal.Width, col="lightblue")
 ```
-- And then adding each individual species as a layer
+- And then adding each individual species as a layer with the parameter add = T
 ```
 hist(iris$Petal.Width[iris$Species=="setosa"], col="red", add=T)
 hist(iris$Petal.Width[iris$Species=="versicolor"], col="blue", add=T)
 hist(iris$Petal.Width[iris$Species=="virginica"], col="purple", add=T)
 ```
 - Oops!
-The histograms are all wonky because we've not specified how bin the data.
-R works "intuitively", and picks the best breaks for that data.
+The histograms are all wonky because we've not specified how to bin the data.
+R works "intuitively", and picks the best breaks for the data.
 - We can force similar histogram breaks so that we can bin the data equally
 ```
 h <- hist(iris$Petal.Width, col="lightblue")